DigitalQuinn/InfosecCompilation/(G) Defense Evasion/README.md

 Hijacking execution flow can be for the purposes of persistence, since this hijacked execution may reoccur over time
 * Adversaries may also use these mechanisms to elevate privileges or evade defenses, such as application control or other restrictions on execution

-There are many ways an adversary may hijack the flow of execution, including by manipulating how the operating system locates programs to be executed
+There are many ways an adversary may hijack the flow of execution, including by manipulating how the OS locates programs to be executed
-* How the operating system locates libraries to be used by a program can also be intercepted
+* How the OS locates libraries to be used by a program can also be intercepted
-* Locations where the operating system looks for programs/resources, such as file directories and in the case of Windows the Registry, could also be poisoned to include malicious payloads
+* Locations where the OS looks for programs/resources, such as file directories and in the case of Windows the Registry, could also be poisoned to include malicious payloads

 <br>